If you own a camera, there’s a good chance you’ll be interested in this guide on the best lenses for portrait photography.

 Out of focus bokeh elements are soft and creamy, and when shot at its full range of 140mm, the Fujifilm 50-140mm f/2.8 offers excellent subject separation, making it a great lens if you have the room to back up enough.

-Another great feature is built in image stabilisation, with handheld shots at shutter speeds as slow as 1/15s shot at 140mm still remaining sharp.
+Another great feature perfect for portrait photographers is the built in image stabilisation, with handheld shots at shutter speeds as slow as 1/15s shot at 140mm still remaining sharp.

 This means you won’t need to rely on high ISOs to get a fast enough shutter speed to shoot any low light portrait opportunities.